8infinitecloud/deploy-fortigate/aws/7.6/gwlb-crossaz-ha/README.md

 This deployment requires the following existing components:

 ### Security VPC (where FortiGates are deployed)
-- Public subnet (for FortiGate port1)
+- Public subnet in AZ1 (for FortiGate1 port1)
-- Private subnet (for FortiGate port2)
+- Private subnet in AZ1 (for FortiGate1 port2)
-- HA Sync subnet (for FortiGate port3)
+- Public subnet in AZ2 (for FortiGate2 port1)
-- HA Management subnet (for FortiGate port4)
+- Private subnet in AZ2 (for FortiGate2 port2)

 ### Customer VPC (where GWLB endpoints are located)
 - GWLB endpoints in both AZs